County Galway Ireland · Co. Galway · Tubber Save · Share

 By car

-Tubber is 12 km south of Gort on the R460 toward Clare and the Burren.
-From Galway city, head south toward Gort (40 km, 45 min on the M6/N18), then continue south on the R460 for another 12 km (20 min).
-From Ennis or Lisdoonvarna in Clare, approach from the south on the R460.
-Parking is rough ground at the crossroads.
+Tubber is about 12 km south of Gort on the R460 toward Corofin and the Burren.
+From Galway city, head south on the M18 to Gort (about 40 km), then the R460 south.
+From Ennis in Clare, approach from the south via Corofin (about 9 km from Corofin on the R476/R460).
+Parking is rough ground at the roadside.

 By bus